Welcome to The Gone Goat

 More about me, and the kind of travel writing I intend to focus on

-After having this blog for two to three years, solo adventure narratives have become a well-worn trope: the stories always start with the person quitting their job and spending a length of time journeying “exotic” terrains.
+After having this blog for three years, solo adventure narratives have become a well-worn trope: the stories always start with the person quitting their job and spending a length of time journeying “exotic” terrains.
 I started with this narrative, and it quickly wore out.
 I realised solo adventures are no big deal, and travelling extensively and aimlessly serves no purpose.

 It might seem like a ridiculously selfish first-world type thing to do - almost like another consumerist idea of travelling the world, documenting it and doing it for the ‘gram’.
 Whenever I feel that I’m actually doing something a little bit useful and helping someone else or finding a mission, that makes me feel a bit better.